 MM 2: Camera Point: overlooks Ute Pass, US 24, and Cascade, 8220'.

 7 Total Routes

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Pike's Peak:

 Featured Route For Pike's Peak

+"We'll work up a number six on them."
 The #6 is a excellent mixed/drytool route located on the Corinthian Column of Pike's Peak.
 Steep and sustained, with a huge roof at the top, this route is not to be missed.
 P1) Start with a thin smear of ice up a gully to a nice ledge.
 100 feet, WI3.P2) Climb up the detatched flake on the right side, continue up corner and belay on a sloping ledge.
-100 feet, M5.P3) Ascend a weird, flare-y slot (#5 useful) and climb up easier terrain to belay in a alcove below the roof.
-100 feet, M5/6...[more]
+100 feet, M5.P3) Ascend a weird, flare-y slot (#5 useful) and climb up easier terrain to belay in ...[more]
 Browse More Classics in CO

 Latest Regional Forum Messages

 From Colorado & Rocky Mountain Region Go to Forum | What's New | Post New Topic